Update: October 17, 2023

 More information about the categories of MDDT is in the final guidance, Qualification of Medical Device Development Tools.

-MDDT qualification is a regulatory conclusion that within the stated context of use, the MDDT methodology is a well-defined and reliable measure of a specific concept and has a specific interpretation and application in device development and regulatory decision-making.
+MDDT qualification is a conclusion that within the stated context of use, the results of an assessment that uses an MDDT can be relied upon in device evaluation and to support regulatory decision-making.

 The qualification process consists of two phases: The Proposal Phase and the Qualification Phase.